-Under the supervision and with the participation of our management, we conducted an evaluation, as of June 30, 2019, of the effectiveness of the design and operations of our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) promulgated under the Exchange Act.
-Based upon our evaluation, our management, including our principal executive officer and principal financial officer, has concluded that, as of June 30, 2019, our disclosure controls and procedures were ineffective due to our limited internal audit functions and lack of ability to have multiple levels of transaction review.
-The Company has been actively addressing the evaluation and is pursuing upgrading its accounting software.
+Under the supervision and with the participation of our management, we conducted an evaluation, as of September 30, 2019, of the effectiveness of the design and operations of our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) promulgated under the Exchange Act.
+Based upon our evaluation, our management, including our principal executive officer and principal financial officer, has concluded that, as of September 30, 2019, our disclosure controls and procedures were not effective due to our limited internal audit functions and lack of ability to have multiple levels of transaction review.
+The Company has been addressing the foregoing deficiency.
+The Company believes that upgrading its accounting software would remedy the foregoing deficiency and thus has been working on completing such upgrade.

 Management is in the process of determining how best to change our current system and implement a more effective system to ensure that information required to be disclosed in this quarterly report on Form 10-Q has been recorded, processed, summarized and reported accurately.
-Our management acknowledges the existence of this problem and intends to develop procedures to address them to the extent possible given limitations in financial and manpower resources.
+Our management intends to develop procedures to address them to the extent possible given limitations in financial and human resources.
 While management is working on a plan, no assurance can be made at this point that the implementation of such controls and procedures will be completed in a timely manner or that they will be adequate once implemented.